hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 include an unresolvable URL.
 This prevents the DID from resolving, and prevents it from being updated in the future.

-## 3.5 Migration and compatibility with Blockstack v1 DIDs
+## 3.5 Migration and compatibility with Stacks v1 DIDs

-The previous iteration of the Blockstack `did:stack:` DID method ([defined here](https://github.com/blockstack/stacks-blockchain/blob/stacks-1.0/docs/blockstack-did-spec.md#blockstack-did-method-specification)) allows users to derive a valid, resolvable `did:stack:` DID given a BNS name they own, similarly to the approach outlined in this document.
+The previous iteration of the Stacks `did:stack:` DID method ([defined here](https://github.com/blockstack/stacks-blockchain/blob/stacks-1.0/docs/blockstack-did-spec.md#blockstack-did-method-specification)) allows users to derive a valid, resolvable `did:stack:` DID given a BNS name they own, similarly to the approach outlined in this document.